 In 1964., they invested in a research facility in Tokyo and started doing some impressive breakthroughs in the sewing industry.
 In 1971., they placed the first programmable sewing machine with computerized functions.
 In 1990, they invented the first sewing machine for domestic use capable of creating professional-looking embroidery, while in 2003 they were the first to design a quilting machine with a long arm, also for domestic use.

 Their continuous efforts to create more and more advanced sewing machines and sergers for an everyday user, made Janome's models very popular.

-Brother 1034D is a 3/4-thread serger and it currently goes for $190.
-It comes with 22 different stitches, in 3-thread and 4-thread variations, including the rolled hem.
+Brother 1034D is a 3/4-thread serger, It comes with 22 different stitches, in 3-thread and 4-thread variations, including the rolled hem.
 Its differential feed allows you to work with any type of fabric you want, while the adjustable stitch width is here to offer you more creative freedom and make a perfect stitch in every type of project.